 1

 • $\begingroup$ I guess a distinction in the bullets above between confounders and mediators is the latter are caused by exposure (and are associated to the outcome) whereas confounders are not (but still associated to exposure and outcome)?
 Though i still don't get why one omission of a confounder is a "biased estimate of effect" but omission of a mediator is not....any references you think are good for the DAG framework above?
-(I'm not familiar with it, so far found stat.cmu.edu/%7Elarry/=sml/DAGs.pdf to keep reading...) $\endgroup$ Dec 22, 2022 at 21:48
+(I'm not familiar with it, so far found stat.cmu.edu/%7Elarry/=sml/DAGs.pdf to keep reading...) $\endgroup$ Commented Dec 22, 2022 at 21:48

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service and acknowledge that you have read and understand our privacy policy and code of conduct.
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.